 This paper provides a detailed rationale, implementation instructions and real-world examples to assist investigators to develop the PRO-specific components of clinical trial protocols, in accordance with the 16 items of the SPIRIT-PRO Extension.
-This SPIRIT-PRO Extension E&E paper is recommended for use alongside the original SPIRIT 2013 and SPIRIT-PRO guidelines.^{1 2 10} The mission of the SPIRIT-PRO Group is to improve the design and standardisation of PRO components of clinical trials and thereby ensure high-quality PRO data to inform patient-centered care.
-To further facilitate uptake of the SPIRIT-PRO items, we have provided a PRO-specific protocol template covering all the SPIRIT-PRO items.
-This can be used in two ways: either incorporated item-by-item into relevant sections of existing clinical trial protocol.
+This SPIRIT-PRO Extension E&E paper is recommended for use alongside the original SPIRIT 2013 and SPIRIT-PRO guidelines.1210 The mission of the SPIRIT-PRO Group is to improve the design and standardisation of PRO components of clinical trials and thereby ensure high-quality PRO data to inform patientcentred care.
+To further facilitate uptake of the SPIR-IT-PRO items, we have provided a PRO-specific protocol template covering all the SPIRIT-PRO items.
+This can be used in two ways: either incorporated item-by-item into relevant sections of existing clinical trial protocols or retained whole as a dedicated PRO section within a trial protocol.
 The use of a template should support investigators to address all required SPIRIT-PRO checklist items comprehensively and meaningfully, in conjunction with the real-world examples provided for each SPIRIT-PRO item in this manuscript.

 The overall aim of the SPIRIT-PRO Extension and E&E is to improve the completeness, quality and transparency of PRO sections of clinical trial protocols, where PROs are a primary or key secondary outcome.
 We also recommend use of the guidelines to support development of protocols where PROs data are exploratory in nature, including single-arm trials with PRO endpoints.
-Many of the SPIRIT-PRO items may also provide useful prompts about PRO content for cohort studies and other non-randomised designs.
-The SPIRIT-PRO guidelines,10 and E&E paper aim to facilitate development of high guality PRO protocol content, which will ultimately also facilitate the review of protocols by research ethics committees/IRBs, scientific review groups, and funders.
-Improved PRO protocol content has been associated with more complete reporting which will help facilitate the critical appraisal of final trial reports and results3 and use of PRO data to inform patient-centered care.
-Several SPIRIT-PRO items correspond to items on the CONSORT (Consolidated Standards of Reporting Trials) -PRO checklist.^{10 18} This is particularly important since reviews of PRO reporting indicate that, where published PRO trial data were available, there was often considerable delay between publication of primary outcomes and the PRO results and standards of reporting were poor.4579122-125 Worryingly, a recent review of cancer trials suggested that 49,568 participants were involved in studies that failed to publish their PRO data and that poor reporting was associated with suboptimal PRO protocol content.9 This finding is consistent with findings from Schandelmaier et al. which demonstrated that 52% of cancer trials specified HRQL outcomes in their protocols, however, only 20% reported any HRQL data in associated publications.122 Non-reporting of PRO findings is widespread,79 122-130 meaning patient-centred information may not be available to benefit patients, clinicians, and regulators.
-Non-reporting of these important patient data is unethical and is a waste of limited health-care research resources.131-133 In the EU Clinical Trials Regulation (536/2014) there will be a requirement for results of all primary endpoint and patient relevant secondary endpoints to be reported within 12 months of the end of the study.134 The provision of a protocol template alongside example excerpts from trial protocols will help facilitate protocol developers understand how to write high quality PRO protocol content and support more complete reporting of results.
+Many of the SPIRIT-PRO items may also provide useful prompts about PRO content for cohort studies and other nonrandomised designs.
+The SPIRIT-PRO guidelines,10 and E&E paper aim to facilitate development of high-quality PRO protocol content, which will ultimately also facilitate the review of protocols by research ethics committees/ IRBs, scientific review groups and funders.
+Improved PRO protocol content has been associated with more complete reporting which will help facilitate the critical appraisal of final trial reports and results3 and use of PRO data to inform patient-centred care.
+Several SPIRIT-PRO items correspond to items on the CONSORT-PRO checklist.10 19 This is particularly important since reviews of PRO reporting indicate that, where published PRO trial data were available, there was often considerable delay between publication of primary outcomes and the PRO results and standards of reporting were poor.^{4 5 7 9 120-123} Worryingly, a recent review of cancer trials suggested that 49568 participants were involved in studies that failed to publish their PRO data and that poor reporting was associated with suboptimal PRO protocol content.9 This finding is consistent with findings from Schandelmaier et al, which demonstrated that 52% of cancer trials specified \boldsymbol{z} HRQL outcomes in their protocols, however, only 20% reported any HRQL data in associated publications.120 Non-reporting of PRO findings is widespread,^{7 9 120-128} meaning patient-centred information may not be available to benefit patients, clinicians and regulators.
+Nonreporting of these important patient data is unethical and is a waste of limited healthcare research resources.^{129-131} In the EU Clinical Trials Regulation (536/2014), there will be a requirement for results of all primary endpoint and patient relevant secondary endpoints to be reported within 12 months of the end of the study.132 The provision of a protocol template alongside example excerpts from trial protocols will help facilitate protocol developers understand how to write high-quality PRO protocol content and support more complete reporting of results. e